Khenz0/UpaHan/README.md

 * User Authentication constraints (authentication if a user is a tenant or landlord).
 * Password hide/show feature
 * UI design changes
+##PU.010.003 Release Notes
+* Google Signin
+* Generate database for tenant, landlord, property, and payment
+* Added some constraints on login and sign up if a user is a tenant or landlord
+* UI for Tenant Management (Tenant, Landlord)

 Important Links:
 * Design Specs: https://github.com/Khenz0/upa-han